 Turn off the main valve to the whole house if need be.
 Don’t know where or how?
 Now is the time to learn.
 Ask a spouse, plumber, the handyman neighbor, whoever.
 It will save you a lot of grief later.
 Even a few minutes saved may make gallons of water difference and subsequently cut down on the time it takes to clean the water up.

 Turn off any breakers to the affected rooms and unplug any electrical appliances until you know for certain they are safe.
 Watch your step as mud and water can be slippery.
 Rescue the most valuable items, sentimental things first.
 In this situation, time is of the essence.

 3: Protect Your Home From Further Damage.

-Cover holes in roof or move damageable items to higher ground, if not possible to move large furniture, set up on wood blocks or Styrofoam, as rust and furniture marks are the hardest to remove from carpet.
+Depending on whether you are dealing with water damage from a storm or water damage from a flood, cover holes in the roof or move damageable items to higher ground, if not possible to move large furniture, set up on wood blocks or styrofoam, as rust and furniture marks are the hardest to remove from carpet.

 4: Evaluate the Situation.